 The APR, loan amount and loan terms you receive are based on several factors, including your state, credit standing, loan repayment history, income and employment history.
 While Personify doesn’t advertise a minimum credit score for eligibility, the lender says it’s willing to look at factors besides your credit.
 Generally, people with higher credit scores get better interest rates.
 If you end up with a high interest rate, try to pay more every month to chip away at the debt faster and save on interest costs.

 Personify doesn’t charge a prepayment penalty, so you’re free to pay down your debt early and save on interest.
 It also doesn’t charge an application fee.

 The origination fee is taken from the money you receive upfront.
 So if you borrow $5,000 and you’re charged a 5 percent origination fee, you’ll only receive $4,750.
 Over the life of the loan term, you’ll make payments (and pay interest) on the entire $5,000.
-Factor in this cost when calculating the total amount you’re looking to borrow.
+Factor this cost in when calculating the total amount you’re looking to borrow.

 How to apply for a loan with Personify

-- Enter your full name and address (again), phone number, date of birth and Social Security number.
+- Enter your full name and address, phone number, date of birth and Social Security number.
 Tell Personify how much you want to borrow, how you’ll use the loan, your monthly post-tax income and the source of your income.
 You’ll also provide details about your employer and how often you receive your income.

 - Next, give Personify permission to contact you and pull your credit reports.